This tutorial covers:

 }

-These constructs match the ones defined in the first tutorial of this series, Automate AWS Lambda function deployments to AWS CDK, so I won’t go into detail about creating these constructs.
-These are basic CDK constructs that create a new S3 bucket, a new DynamoDB table, and a Lambda function using the Lambda handler defined in the lambda/processJob
+These constructs are the same as those defined in this series’ earlier post, so I won’t go into details about how creating them.
+These are basic CDK constructs that create a new S3 bucket, a new DynamoDB table, and a Lambda function using the lambda

-are passed asenvironment
+are passed as environment

 variables and they would be available for use in the AWS Lambda handler.

-- API Gateway
+- An API Gateway

 TokenAuthorizer